 Neil teaches on the postgraduate clinical psychology program, and supervises Honours, MPsych and PhD students.
-Research students will be able to develop the core translational methodological skills valued within the health industry: treatment trialing methods, codesign and qualitative methods, and systematic review methods; as well as broader quantitative and experimental psychological methods.
+Research students will be able to develop the methodological skills including quantitative and experimental psychological methods, treatment trialing methods, qualitative methods, codesign and coproduction approaches, and literature synthesis methods.

 Clinical Psychology; Mental Health

 PhD candidate and honours supervision

 Accredited to supervise Masters & Doctoral students as Principal Supervisor.